JaimieHemmings/ciscoop/README.md

 Defensive programming has been a core concept driving the development of this webiste and its functionality from the beginning.
 In order to make a reasonable attempt at securing the website I have implemented the following:

-- Priviledged pages check the user role and session before rendering and redirect the user if criteria for the page isn't met.
+- Privileged pages check the user role and session before rendering and redirect the user if criteria for the page isn't met.

 ## Error Handling